dotnet/dotnet-buildtools-prereqs-docker/README.md

         - Place each Dockerfile in the [appropriate src folder](#source-folder-structure)
         - Update the [manifest](#manifest)
         - Update the [CODEOWNERS](./CODEOWNERS) with the respective team code owner(s) (not individual users) for the Dockerfile(s) and list `@dotnet/dotnet-docker-reviewers` as a secondary owner.
-        Team code owners must be assigned to each Dockerfile for maintenance and issue assignment purposes.
+        Team code owners must be assigned to each Dockerfile.
+        To learn about the expectations of the code owners, see the [Code Owner Responsibilities](#code-owner-responsibilities).

 2. Validate the changes locally by running [build.ps1](./build.ps1).
 It is strongly suggested to specify the `-Paths` option to avoid the overhead of building all the images.